Satellite Navigation welcomes submissions to the thematic series on ' GNSS Applications in Geosciences'.

 China University of Geosciences, Beijing, China

 Before submitting your manuscript, please ensure you have carefully read the submission guidelines for Satellite Navigation.
 The complete manuscript should be submitted through the Satellite Navigation submission system.
-To ensure that you submit to the correct thematic series please select the appropriate thematic series in the drop-down menu upon submission.
+To ensure that you submit to the correct thematic series please select the appropriate thematic series in the "Additional Information" tab during submission.
 In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the thematic series on ' GNSS Applications in Geosciences '.
 All submissions will undergo rigorous peer review and accepted articles will be published within the journal as a collection.

 For editorial enquiries please contact